namitsinhaSOAR/marketplace/README.md

 ![Google Security Operations](/docs/resources/google_secops_logo.png)

-# Welcome to the Google SecOps Marketplace Content Repository!
+# Welcome to the Google SecOps Response Integration Content Repository!

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 ![Maintenance](https://img.shields.io/maintenance/yes/2025)

 > [!WARNING]
-> Disclaimer: this repository is in Preview, and the structure might change in the future.
+> **Disclaimer:** this repository is in Preview and the structure might change in the future.
 >
-> **_Note:_** Currently only the community integrations are available in this repository
+> **Note:** Currently only the community Response integrations are available in this repository

 👋 Hello and welcome!
-This repository is the central hub for a wide array of content related to the Google SecOps marketplace.
+This repository is the central hub for a wide array of content related to the Google SecOps Response Integrations.
 Whether you're looking to connect Google SecOps with other security tools, explore practical use-cases, or leverage powerful development packages, you've come to the right place.